top of page

 Short Bio

 Thirty years ago, on the verge of a mid-life crisis, I loaded an old van with five kids, two guinea pigs, and a camping stove and headed down to the south coast of Western Australia to join my husband, Rob, on an off-the-grid 20-acre property we had just bought and named Evergreen.
-Here, in ancient wetlands, surrounded by reeds and the eerie sound of moaning frogs, I found the inspiration and healing I needed in the garden we grew – and still grow - together.
+Here, in ancient wetlands, surrounded by reeds and the eerie sound of moaning frogs, I found the inspiration and healing I needed in the garden we grew together.

 As a writer, I love sharing the wisdom gleaned from the wild garden at Evergreen.
-For the past seven years, I’ve published weekly blogs on this website, and I’ve just added some free resources for you.
+For the past seven years, I’ve published weekly blogs on this website, and there is a free resource for you called 6 Messages From a Wild Garden.
+Click the link on the Resources page for your free copy,

 I’m writing a memoir about what prompted me to move to Evergreen.
-And I'm working on gift books about what this place shows me about living a meaningful life.
-You’ll be the first to know when they become available.
+My little gift book about what this place shows me about living a meaningful life is titled What My Garden Told Me, and is available on Amazon.
+Click the link on my home page to order your own copy!

 Long Bio